omidmt/rira/README.md

 The main layout meta tag should be removed from views if rira layout should be used for rendering.

-To use RIRA scaffolding templates which make field compatible with this layout you can install scaffold templates (grails install-templates) and then replace with rira templates in src directory.
+To use RIRA scaffolding templates which is matched with the theme and make the fields compatible with it follow the following steps:

+ 1. Install scaffold templates (grails install-templates)
+ 2. Replace scaffold files with rira templates in src directory (src/templates/scaffolding/).

 ### Security
 Each controller can be secured to be authenticated and authorized by extending the SecureController class.
 It is recommended to extend others by UnSecureController class to use common features of framework.